-- 15. The above examples are not exhaustive but provide a framework for the actions that should be considered where actual or perceived conflicts are known.
+- 17. The above examples are not exhaustive but provide a framework for the actions that should be considered where actual or perceived conflicts are known.
 The action taken will need to be proportionate to the situation.
 The appropriate response to a potential conflict will also depend on the position the individual holds and the degree of influence over the decision making process.
-Early declaration of a potential conflict is crucial as you will be able to agree steps to manage the conflict with the chair and head of governance.
-It is also important to declare all personal or business interests that could potentially conflict with your public service duties, even where risk seems low.
+Early declaration of a potential conflict is crucial to allow time to agree steps to manage the conflict with the chair and Head of Governance.
+It is also important to declare all personal or business interests that could potentially conflict with public service duties, even where risk seems low.
 It may be agreed that no mitigation is necessary as there is no risk of actual or apparent conflict or the conflict is not material.
-The final judgement on the materiality and actions to be taken should rest with the chair on advice from the head of governance (and others as appropriate).
-Where the chair is the person whose interest is being considered then the deputy chair should make the final judgement. - 16.
+As per the advice from the Permanent Secretary, the final judgement on the materiality and any actions to be taken should rest with the chair on advice from the Head of Governance (and others as appropriate).
+Where the chair is the person whose interest is being considered then the deputy chair should make the final judgement. - 18.
 For certain decision making roles it is important that the level of materiality of the interest needs to be low.
-These roles include the chair, deputy chair, chief executive, director of fair access and participation and the director of competition and registration.
+These roles include the chair, deputy chair, chief executive, Director of Fair Access and Participation and the Director of Competition and Registration.
 It would also include specific time limited roles such as the chair of the TEF appeals panel.